Introduction: CNC Machining: Tips and Tricks

 Milling uses similar looking "blades" as a drill, but whereas drills use drill bits, milling uses end mills.
 These are different in that for drilling, the drill bit moves up and down along the axis of the rotating tool, but in milling the end mill advances perpendicular to the axis of the rotating tool (so the cutting occurs mainly on the circumference and bottom end of the end mill).
 These end mills come in many flavors, which will be explained in step 11, or these links here and here (second is a lot of technical detail) are great resources too.

-The actual entire mill comes in many flavors as well in order to handle different machining jobs.
+The actual entire mill comes in many different types as well in order to handle different machining jobs.
 For example, there's the smaller tabletop one that I used (image above), but there's also industrial-sized behemoths.
 Different axis systems exist as well: the one I used supported translation in 3 axes so the end mill could be moved up and down in the Z axis and laterally in the XY plane too.
 Additional axes refer to rotational axes: 5 axis milling machines, for example, can be moved in the XYZ directions in addition to two rotary axes so that the end mill can approach the block of material from almost any direction.
 This is especially helpful for achieving better surface finishes since the tool can move tangentially on the surface.

 The bare-bones workflow for milling: attach your stock material (can go from soft polypropylene to stainless steel and upwards, depending on your mill's power) to the mill's stage/work table using tape or dowels, use the mill to cut out your desired geometry, and carefully detach your finished piece.
 The next steps guide you through tips as you go along those generalized steps of machining, and finish with post-processing for machined metal parts.